lokeshreddy007/Cplus-plus-developer/README.md

 2. Binary Search

-`Condition`: To use this elemnt in the array must me sorted order A binary search however, cut down your search to half as soon as you find middle of a sorted list.
+`Condition`: To use Binary Search, the element in the array must me sorted order binary search cut down your search to half as soon as you find middle of a sorted list.
 The middle element is looked to check if it is greater than or less than the value to be searched.
-Accordingly, search is done to either half of the given list c`omplexity is  O(log n)`
+Accordingly, search is done to either half of the given list `complexity is  O(log n)`

 ##### Linear Search Example #####